NewDaci/n8n-AI-YT-videos-Automation/README.md

   - Video clip download sizes
   - Video composition processing
 - Video files are saved to `outputs/` and can be reused

-## Future Enhancements

-- [ ] Batch video generation
-- [ ] Custom video templates
-- [ ] Background music integration
-- [ ] Video thumbnail generation
-- [ ] Progress tracking and webhooks
-- [ ] Storage backend integration (S3, etc.)

-## License

-This project is part of the Internshala training program.

-## Support

-For issues or questions, please refer to the API documentation or check the server logs for detailed error messages.